 Following criterion need to be considered while estimating.
 This list is not exhaustive and catch all but just provide few of the commonly used criterions.

-What to estimate? size of problem or time to solve problem?
+What to estimate?
+Size of problem or time to solve problem?

 If we know how much time it will take to solve problem then there is no harm is estimating in days or hours.
 But we are talking about complex domain and also team to estimate so it will be difficult and in order to estimate in days we may need lots of input.
 Then what?

 Since we are talking about estimating size of problem then let’s discuss about technique again.
 Sizing problem in hour not feasible so we need some other technique and relative estimate becomes very handy here.
 Using story point, complexity point or use case point etc are useful technique.
-Since team prefer writing PBI (Product Backlog Item) in form of User Story so story point become popular else you can even think about complexity point or use case point as well if you are using other format for writing PBIs.
+Since team prefer writing PBI (Product Backlog Item) in form of User Story so story point becomes popular else you can even think about complexity point or use case point as well if you are using other format for writing PBIs.

 But still our sponsor/customer/business wanted to know when they will get full product even before team start working on 1st PBI so what to do?